mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ```
 ]]]

-You will receive an `HTTP STATUS 202 (Accepted)` in response, and the report will be generated asynchronously.
+You will receive an `HTTP STATUS 202 (Accepted)` in response if no error is found, and the report will be generated asynchronously.

 ### 2. Search